Essen Stadtbahn: 5200 series: ex-DLR P86/P89 light rail vehicles

 Class P86 (5231–5240) and P89 (5221–5230) light rail vehicles were purchased second-hand from London's Docklands Light Railway (DLR) from 1991.
 The class P86 (P for Poplar DLR depot, 86 for the year) vehicles were originally built by Linke-Hofmann-Busch for the DLR's opening in 1986.
 However, since they did not meet British safety standards for use in tunnels, the DLR could not use these vehicles on the DLR's extension to Bank, which was opened in 1991.
 Therefore, DLR sold its 11 P86 vehicles, which at that time were only a few years old, to EVAG, which at the time needed more vehicles for its planned route extensions.
 In 1989, DLR procured ten P89 vehicles from British Rail Engineering Limited for route extensions.
 These cars were very similar to the P86 vehicles, but could be operated to Bank.
 Due to strong traffic growth and other route extensions, DLR procured new, more modern vehicles that could be used in trains of up to three sets.
 The installation of DLR's new Alcatel SelTrac train control system would have meant that the P89 sets would have had to be rebuilt in order to maintain them in operation.
 They also could not be operated in coupled sets in the DLR's tunnel sections due to their lack of connecting doors.
 As a result, after only a few years of operation in London, the P89 sets were also sold to EVAG.

 All the acquired DLR vehicles were converted by EVAG for their use in Essen.
 Among other things, driving cabs and rooftop pantographs had to be retrofitted, as these cars had been driven automatically in London and used bottom contact third rail while the Essen Stadtbahn uses overhead electrification.
 The braking system also had to be modified for street running.

 Initially the P86 sets were otherwise largely unchanged from their use in London, while the P89 sets were given an overhaul with new motors and braking to allow for street running.
 The P86 sets then got this overhaul from 2005 to 2012, which also included the replacement of the dual-leaf inward folding doors being replaced with single-lead pocket doors that the P89s got while operating in London, in order to extend their service on the Essen Stadtbahn network, with the converted sets classified as P86U.
 In this case, the red and blue paint of the DLR was replaced by the yellow and blue EVAG colour scheme, which was used by the P89 sets since their first day of operation in Essen.

 Future vehicles

-In June 2021, Ruhrbahn ordered 51 LRVs from Spanish train manufacturer CAF, seeking to replace the entire current Stadtbahn fleet.
-The first units are expected to arrive in early 2024, with delivery of the entire order expected by 2026.
+In June 2021, Ruhrbahn ordered 51 LRVs from Spanish train manufacturer Construcciones y Auxiliar de Ferrocarriles to replace the entire current Stadtbahn fleet.
+The first of these arrived in 2024.